coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

 1. Click `Subscriptions` and ensure you have enough quota to provision a cluster
     - Must have at least 1 cluster.aws of the desired type
     - Check that you have enough compute nodes quota for the desired total compute (4 are included in a single-az cluster, 6 in a multi-az)
     - Note that quota is driven via this [repo](https://gitlab.cee.redhat.com/service/ocm-resources/) and this is our [org file](https://gitlab.cee.redhat.com/service/ocm-resources/blob/master/data/uhc-production/orgs/12147054.yaml) in prod.
-Aaron Weitekamp
+The `@ocm-resources` Slack alias can also be pinged for any questions or if the change is urgent.

 1. Click `Clusters`, then `Create Cluster`